Ford F-Series (fifth generation): Special models

 After 1968, Ford discontinued the "Low GVWR" versions.
-Still available was the Camper Special option (heavy duty cooling, camper pre-wiring, and larger alternator) along with the new Explorer Special (a limited edition trim and option package that combined many of the "Ranger" trim pieces with a lower overall price), Contractor's Special (including a behind the seat toolbox and 3/4 ton (F-250) suspension), Farm and Ranch Special (extra toolboxes and heavy springs), and Heavy-Duty Special (extra hauling abilities).
+Still available was the Camper Special option (heavy duty cooling, camper pre-wiring, and larger alternator) along with the new Explorer Special (a limited edition trim and option package that combined many of the "Ranger" trim pieces with a lower overall price), Contractor's Special (including a behind the seat toolbox and 3/4 ton (F-250) suspension), Farm and Ranch Special (extra sideboards and heavy springs), and Heavy-Duty Special (extra hauling abilities).
 These special models had various levels of options factory installed to appeal to different target groups.

 Argentina

 The fifth-generation F-Series was introduced in Argentina in 1968, where it remained in production until circa 1973.

 Was made in the following models: F-100, F-350 the medium duty truck F-600 and the F-700.

 It remained almost on par with the US range, without major chronological mismatches, in terms of the renewal of the range.

 The local make Igarreta, provides some interesting versions with custom configurations for private companies and also for the Argentine State.